-The increase in R&D expenses from the comparable quarter of prior year was primarily due to an increase in spending on product development initiatives particularly in our Technology & Equipment businesses and in research investments specific to our recent acquisitions of Byte and Datum Dental.
+For the six months ended June 30, 2021, the increase in R&D expense from the comparable six month period of the prior year was primarily driven by significant spend controls put into place in 2020 in response to the COVID-19 pandemic, increased investment on product development initiatives particularly in the Company's Technology & Equipment segment, and in research investments specific to our recent acquisitions of Byte and Datum Dental.
+The Company intends to continue to increase its investment and the ratio of R&D expense to net sales over time.